Lightweight Pilot Estimation on LEO Satellite Signals for Enhanced SOP Navigation: Signal Model

-where $\bm{b}$ is the beacon to be estimated, $\bm{d}_k$ is the time-varying code phase (in samples), $\theta_k$ is the discretized phase variation across $T_\mathrm{fr}$, and $w_k$ is the \ac{awgn}.
-We remark that the noise term also collects the contribution due to information symbols transmitted within the generic $k$-th frame, which are considered to be zero-mean and thus averaged over the superposition of multiple frames.
+where $\bm{b}$ is the beacon to be estimated, $d_k[n]$ is the time-varying code phase (in samples), $\theta_k[n]$ is the discretized phase variation across $T_\mathrm{fr}$, and $\bm{w}_k[n]$ is the \ac{awgn}.
+We remark that the noise term also collects the contribution due to information symbols transmitted within the generic $k$-th frame, which are typically zero-mean and can be averaged over the superposition of multiple frames.

 Then, by approximating $d_k$ and $\theta_{k}$ via the Taylor series expansions of the zero and second order, respectively~\cite{Kozhaya2023Multi}, we can reformulate \eqref{eq:signal_model} as

 where